Electricity meter

-An electricity meter, electric meter, electrical meter, energy meter, or kilowatt-hour meter is a device that measures the amount of electric energy consumed by a residence, a business, or an electrically powered device.
+An electricity meter, electric meter, electrical meter, energy meter, or kilowatt-hour meter is a device that measures the amount of electric energy consumed by a residence, a business, or an electrically powered device over a time interval.

-Electric meter or energy meter measures the total power consumed over a time interval.

 Electric utilities use electric meters installed at customers' premises for billing and monitoring purposes.
 They are typically calibrated in billing units, the most common one being the kilowatt hour (kWh).
 They are usually read once each billing period.

 When energy savings during certain periods are desired, some meters may measure demand, the maximum use of power in some interval.
 "Time of day" metering allows electric rates to be changed during a day, to record usage during peak high-cost periods and off-peak, lower-cost, periods.
 Also, in some areas meters have relays for demand response load shedding during peak load periods.

 History

+The earliest commercial uses of electric energy, in the 1880s, had easily predictable usage; billing was based on the number of lamps or motors installed in a building.
+However, as usage spread, and especially with the invention of pluggable appliances, it also became more variable, and the electric utilities sought a means to bill customers based on actual rather than estimated usage.

 Direct current

-As commercial use of electric energy spread in the 1880s, it became increasingly important that an electric energy meter, similar to the then existing gas meters, was required to properly bill customers, instead of billing for a fixed number of lamps per month.